keystonejs/keystone/.changeset/forty-glasses-compare.md

 '@keystone-6/core': minor
 ---

-Adds a search input to the list view in the Admin UI that uses `ui.searchFields`.
+Adds a search input field to the list view, resulting in a `contains` query across `ui.searchFields` joined with the list view filters